REGISTRATION

 When can I register for the event?

-You can register for this event right now and be one of the first hikers who save on their entry fee.
-Make sure you share with your friends so they can take advantage of the VIP fee too.
+You can register for this event right now and be one of the hikers who save on their entry fee.
+Make sure you share with your friends so they can take advantage of the VIP entry fee too.

 Check out our other FAQ and please contact us with any questions you may have on 1800 627 892.